Billionaire Profile

 In-Depth Profile

 James Howard Goodnight was born on January 6, 1943, in Salisbury, North Carolina.
-He spent his early years in a working-class home, where hard work and education were highly valued.
-During his childhood, he worked at his father's hardware store.
-Goodnight's interest in computers began with a mathematics course at North Carolina State University (NCSU).
-He received a bachelor's degree in applied mathematics and later earned a master's and a Ph.D. in statistics from NCSU.
+He grew up in Greensboro and Wilmington, North Carolina, and worked at his father's hardware store as a child.
+Goodnight's interest in computers started at North Carolina State University (NCSU), where he took a mathematics course.
+He earned a Bachelor's degree in applied mathematics, a Master's degree in statistics (1968), and a Ph.D. in statistics from NCSU.
+During his studies, he also worked at a company building electronic equipment for the Apollo space missions.

 Rise to Success